cmartinez84/simon/README.md

 https://cmartinez84.github.io/simon

 ## Known Bugs
 _The game currently loads sound through audio tags on the HTML, which can only be played one at a time and uses JS to halt the currently playing sound if it is played twice in a row before finishing.
-Because of this, every now and then a player may hit a button twice but may not actually see two beeps in a row.
+Chrome seems to be better at loading the sounds than safari.
 A future release will load the audio through JS.

 ## Support and contact details